 Being a couple means taking the time to get to know each other better.
 It doesn’t have to be a whole lesson plan about the ins and outs of dating so-and-so.
 You can simply learn from each other as the relationship progresses.

-You can look through these anytime you like and see if an opportune moment comes up to broach the subject.
-You can even set a time for you and your partner to go on a date night, specifically designated for asking these questions.
+You can look through this list of questions anytime you like and see if an opportune moment comes up to broach the subject.
+You can even set a time for you and your partner to go on a date night, specifically designated for asking such questions.

 These questions are designed to let your partner know about the little things that you’d like them to notice.
 It can also be about your deepest desires and how you approach things in life.

 Remember, this is not a test.
 You’re not going to punish your partner for not knowing an answer.